-Technique to promote nerve regeneration after spinal cord injury restores bladder function in ratsJune 25th, 2013 in Neuroscience /
+Technique to promote nerve regeneration after spinal cord injury restores bladder function in ratsJune 25, 2013 in Medicine & Health / Neuroscience

 Using a novel technique to promote the regeneration of nerve cells across the site of severe spinal cord injury, researchers have restored bladder function in paralyzed adult rats, according to a study in the June 26 issue of The Journal of Neuroscience.
 The findings may guide future efforts to restore other functions lost after spinal cord injury.
 It also raises hope that similar strategies could one day be used to restore bladder function in people with severe spinal cord injuries.

 For decades, scientists have experimented with using nerve grafts as a way of bridging the spinal cord injury site in an attempt to recover lost function following spinal cord injury.
 However, coaxing these cells to grow and form connections capable of relaying nerve signals has been elusive.
 In the current study, Yu-Shang Lee, PhD, of the Cleveland Clinic, together with Jerry Silver, PhD, of Case Western Reserve Medical School, and others, used a chemical that promotes cell growth along with a scar-busting enzyme to create a more hospitable environment for the nerve graft at the injury site.

 "Although animals did not regain the ability to walk, they did recover a remarkable measure of urinary control," Silver explained.
 This basic function is one that many spinal cord injury patients rank as one of the most important to regain following injury.
 "This is the first time that significant bladder function has been restored via nerve regeneration after a devastating cord injury," Lee added.